andrewdodd/decoda/README.md

 ## How to use it?

-There is a very basic `demo.py` file that comes with this library (but is not bundling into the decoda dependency).
+There is a very basic `demo.py` file that comes with this library (but it is not bundled into the decoda dependency).
 It shows:

  * How to load the spec into a repository
  * How to obtain spec objects from the repository
  * How to use those objects to decode payload

-For example, doing these steps will probably work for you:
+For example, doing these steps will probably work for you and show some example output:

 ```
 > pip install decoda   # install the decoda lib
-> curl -O ??? # download the minimal extract spec file
+> curl https://raw.githubusercontent.com/andrewdodd/decoda/main/demo.py > demo.py   # download the minimal extract spec file
-> curl -O ??? # download the demo.py file
+> curl https://raw.githubusercontent.com/andrewdodd/decoda/main/extract.json > decoda_spec.json  # download the demo.py file
 > python ./demo.py
 ```